jthomp33/read-me/README.md

 ## 📂 **Portfolio**
 Check out my **[Data Science Portfolio](https://github.com/jthomp33/THOMPSON-Data-Science-Portfolio)** for projects that showcase my skills.
 This will continue to be updated as I develop a stronger portfolio.
 Be kind—I'm just getting started!

 Right now, this includes a basic app in stremlit that filters penguins by various metrics like body weight, flipper length, and species.
-This is my first ap, and I am pretty prod of it.
+This is my first app, and I am pretty proud of it.
 You can access it through the link above, and learn about its functionality in the ReadMe file there.
-I willl be adding more projects as my skills grow, but this is my starting point!
+I will be adding more projects as my skills grow, but this is my starting point!

 ---